-There are several ways this transaction can occur.
+There are several ways a Cash Against Documents transaction can occur.
 For those new to international trade, we will use the term FOB which stands for Free On Board.
 An exporter from China can offer to sell you sunglasses.
-Perhaps the exporter tells the purchaser (you) that if they buy the sunglasses FOB China then the purchaser pays $5 a pair.
-Meaning that the seller has to transfer funds before shipment of the items.
-Also pays for the merchandise and shipping costs sight unseen but can inspect for quality and quantity.
+Perhaps the exporter tells the purchaser (you) that if they buy the sunglasses FOB China, then the purchaser pays $5 a pair.
+Meaning that the seller has to transfer funds before the shipment of the items and pays for the merchandise and shipping costs sight unseen but can inspect for quality and quantity.

 Of course, FOB China involves more risks.
 Experienced logistics consultants can help you weigh the risks.
 These risks include the credibility of the exporter, the quality of merchandise, the speed of delivery, etc. WIP Funding has deep experience versus other banks and financing companies which may not have the same experience with this type of transaction.

 In any event, once the shipping decision is final, the exporter of the goods prepares paperwork.
-This will include a Bill of Exchange, manifest, inspection certificates, proof of tariff payment and other required documents.
+The documents will include a Bill of Exchange, manifest, inspection certificates, proof of tariff payment, and other required documents.
 There is a need to forward these documents to the exporter’s bank or finance company.
 After, the exporter’s bank will then send the documents to the purchaser’s finance company for review.

 During this process, the exporter retains his ownership of all goods being exported.
-Completion of the process will only be when the payment is already in full.
+The completion of the process will only be when the payment is already in full.
 Once the payment is complete with a bank’s verification, the appropriate documents are released to the purchaser.
 Fees are commonly associated with these types of transactions.
-Payment for these fees are either from the exporter, importer or sometimes split between both.
+Payment for these fees is either from the exporter, importer or sometimes split between both.

 WIP Funding can provide Cash Against Docs Financing for your business.
 We have the experience to handle these transactions.
 Many banks do not have this expertise.
-There is a greater chance that a mistake will occur when using a bank without trade finance experience instead of a funding company that deals with these transactions on a daily basis.
+There is a greater chance that a mistake will occur when using a bank without trade finance experience instead of a funding company that deals with these transactions daily.
 Not only can we help with financing, but WIP Funding has a wealth of import/trade knowledge that we bring to the table.